usgo/gocongress/NOTIFICATIONS-TODO-LIST.md

 * Improve UI
 * Add edit view and action to rounds
 * make a form for adding rounds with a game
+* prevent duplicate round numbers for a tournament